10 Key Factors for a Robust Disaster Recovery Plan

-These days, a natural or man-made disaster can strike anytime and cause serious, long-lasting damage to a business if the right provisions have not been put in place beforehand.
-Even the largest and strongest companies are not immune to human error, machine error, a network security breach, terrorist incident or an unpredictable natural disaster.
+A disaster can strike anytime and cause serious, long-lasting damage to a business, if the right provisions have not been put in place beforehand.
+Disasters can be natural, physical or technology-based, from a terrorist incident to an office fire or serious flooding.
+Even the largest and strongest companies are not immune to human error, machine error or network security breaches.

-If you’re running a company with large amounts of stored data, and where access to that data is mission critical, the impact on your business of a loss of communications systems can be nothing short of a calamity.
+If you’re running a company with large amounts of stored data, and access to that data is mission critical, the impact on your business from a loss of communications systems can be nothing short of a catastrophe.

-The speed with which data communications systems come back online can determine the long-term survival of your business, so it’s advisable to safeguard your business from the unexpected effects of a disaster with a sound disaster recovery plan.
+The speed with which data communications systems come back online can determine the long-term survival of your business.
+It is therefore advisable to safeguard your business from the unexpected effects of a disaster, with a sound disaster recovery plan.

 Whether you’re creating one from scratch or improving an existing plan, our advice is to factor in the following considerations.

 1. Set your priorities